Office of Small and Disadvantaged Business Utilization (OSDBU), Office of the Secretary of Transportation (OST), Department of Transportation (DOT).

 (B) General Management & Technical Training and Assistance

 1. Utilize OSDBU's Intake Form to document each small business assisted by the SBTRC and type of service(s) provided.
-The completed form must be transmitted electronically to the SBTRC Program Analyst on a quarterly basis, accompanied by a narrative report on the activities and performance results for that period.
-The data gathered must be supportive by the narrative and must relate to the numerical data on the quarterly reports.
+A complete list of businesses that have filled out the form shall be submitted as part of the SBTRC report, submitted via email to the Regional Assistance Division on a regular basis (using the SBTRC Report).
+This report will detail SBTRC activities and performance results.
+The data provided must be supported by the narrative (if asked).

 2. Ensure that an array of information is made available for distribution to the small business transportation community that is designed to inform and educate the community on DOT/OSDBU services and opportunities.

-3. Coordinate efforts with OSDBU's in order to maintain an on-hand inventory of DOT/OSDBU informational materials for general dissemination and for distribution at transportation-related conferences and other events.
+3. Coordinate efforts with OSDBU in order to maintain an on-hand inventory of DOT/OSDBU informational materials for general dissemination and for distribution at transportation-related conferences and other events.

 (C) Business Counseling